 “Yes, two tickets to Game 3 at the MCI Center,” I heard him say.
 He gave his credit card number and the representative on the phone confirmed the order.
 The tickets arrived in the mail a few days later, and I was thrilled.

 By the time the day of the game came around, the Capitals were down two games, but I didn’t care.
-I was going to the Stanley Cup Finals to see the team I loved!
+I was going to the Stanley Cup Finals!
 My dad and I took the red line of the Metro from Shady Grove to Gallery Place/Chinatown and stopped at one of the Chinese restaurants to eat before the game.
-After some General Tso’s chicken and lo mein, we walked around the corner and into the stadium.
+After dinner, we walked around the corner and into the stadium.
 This was it.
 I was going to the Stanley Cup Finals!

 As we walked through the doors, my dad opened his wallet and handed me my ticket, keeping one for himself.
 We approached the ticket taker and my dad handed his first.
 The man ripped my dad’s ticket and gave him the stub and then put his hand out for mine.